 Best places to stay in Savannah in City Market for first-timers:

-4. East Bay Street, close to Savannah’s main landmarks and River Street
+4. East Bay Street

 You will find East Bay Street between the Historic District and the Savannah River.
 It is just a small area in which the East Bay Inn has stood since the middle of the 19th Century.